manuelcattelan/bx-dev-interview-challenge/README.md

 ### Frontend Environment Variables

-The frontend requires the following environment variables for testing:
+Create a `.env` file in the `frontend/` root folder with the following environment variables for testing:

 ```
 PUBLIC_API_BASE_URL=http://localhost:3000/api